 The NewSTEPs Data Review Subcommittee is charged with providing expertise to make recommendations to NewSTEPs staff and the NewSTEPs Steering Committee on any requests made for data collected within the NewSTEPs Data Repository.
-The Data Review Subcommittee meets the third Monday of every other month (bi-monthly).
 Please submit your request with this timeline in mind.
 The NewSTEPs Data Review Subcommittee will adhere to the following data request review procedure:

 - There will be an acknowledgement of each request.
 A log of each request will be kept and made available– date of request, date of decision, name of requestor.
 Requests for quality assurance projects from NBS programs that are contributing data, take top priority.
 In general the subcommittee will respect the order in which a request has come in and prioritization will be at the subcommittee’s discretion.

 - Allow at least eight weeks for requests of annual quality indicator data, monthly timeliness quality indicator data, and case data.
 Requests that are more complex may take additional time.